The Great Outdoors

 Just because it’s not shorts weather anymore doesn’t mean you need to hibernate for the winter.
 Trade in your sandals for skates and head over to Brenton Skating Plaza, Iowa’s premier ice-skating rink.
 Few things get the blood flowing and the holiday spirit charged up like a good skyline skate with a giant Christmas tree behind you.
 We’re talking some real Lifetime Channel Christmas movie vibes.
 Follow that up with a nightcap at nearby Hello, Marjorie to mark off the “finding romance in a cute town” square of your bingo card.

-Sleepy Hollow offers both sledding and tubing down multiple 1,000 foot runs that you can do by yourself or double up with family and friends.
+Seven Oaks offers not only skiing and snowboarding, but tubing as well.
 The best part?
-There is a quad chair lift to take you to the top of the hill for another run.
-The days of sweating profusely as you carry two kids and three sleds to the top of a seemingly never-ending snowy hilltop are no more!
-That leaves more time for tubing and more time down at the lodge, where you can enjoy hot chocolate, local beers and ciders, walking tacos and pizza.
+There are two triples chair lifts and two surface lifts to take you to the top of the hill for another run.
+The days of sweating profusely as you carry two kids and three tubes to the top of a seemingly never-ending snowy hilltop are no more!
+That leaves more time for tubing and more time down at the lodge, where you can enjoy burgers and cheeseballs, hot chocolate, mini donuts, as well as a selection of local, craft, and domestic beers on tap and in bottles.
 Fun rides, chill vibes abound.

-If you read that last paragraph and found yourself thinking, “Wait, I actually like sweating profusely in the winter”, then might we suggest some snowshoeing or cross-country skiing?
+If you read that last paragraph and found yourself thinking, “Wait, I actually like sweating profusely in the winter,” then might we suggest some snowshoeing or cross-country skiing?
 You can rent snowshoes and skis at Jester Park, which has nearly 5 miles of trails.
-There is also the Chichiqua Bottoms Greenbelt is known for its flat, groomed trails where you’ll likely see footprints of various critters, including deer, fox and otters.
+There is also the Chichiqua Bottoms Greenbelt, known for its flat, groomed trails where you’ll likely see footprints of various critters, including deer, fox, and otters.
 Find more cross-country ski and snowshoe rentals to burn off those holiday cookie calories.

 Still not convinced?
 For more visual inspiration, check our S’s Are Silent – Outdoors video.